 Exaggerated or faked?

 It has been known since Bro.
 Branham was still living that he had exaggerated this story.
 Adult witnesses to the baptismal service were still in fellowship with us as late as the 1970s.
-The witnesses we were acquainted with were very open about what they witnessed, and it was apparent that their accounts differed from the story Bro.
+The witnesses we were acquainted with (Doc Branham and Fannie Wilson) were very open about what they witnessed, and it was apparent that their accounts differed from the story Bro.
 Branham told.
-To our knowledge, there are no living witnesses of the 1933 baptismal service.
+To our knowledge, there are no living witnesses of the 1933 baptismal service at the time we are writing this article.
 The last living witness of the baptismal service we are aware of was Fannie Wilson who died about 1979.

 Bro.
 Branham exaggerated, more than a little.
+Bro.
+Branham exaggerated alot.
 You should read our article on Elijah Waffles for more on that topic.
+Bro.
+Branham exaggerated this story repeatedly.

 It is our belief that Bro.
 Branham personally saw a light and personally heard a voice.
 We do not believe that anyone else saw the light or heard the voice.
 This is not very different from John 12:29 wherein God spoke from heaven, but most of the crowd did not hear the voice, but instead heard a loud noise like thunder.
 This is also similar to the calling of the apostle Paul in Acts 9 & 26.
 Paul saw Jesus appear before him, but the men traveling with him and standing beside him saw nothing.